recordcrash/homestuck-companion/README.md

 Adds commentary, keyboard navigation and useful info to the pages of Homestuck.com stories.

-**DEPRECATED** as of 2021 due to Homestuck.com's state.

-The [Unofficial Homestuck Collection](https://bambosh.github.io/unofficial-homestuck-collection/) is recommended instead, together with a mod we'll be working on to replace this extension.
+The [Unofficial Homestuck Collection](https://bambosh.github.io/unofficial-homestuck-collection/) now integrates with this extension, redirecting Homestuck.com links to it.
+You can use the Homestuck Commentary mod for the collection to completely replace this extension's usual use.